Shanusai/ML-Assignment-2/README.md

-# Customer Churn Prediction Assignment
+# Assignment 2- Customer Churn Prediction

 ## a.
 Problem Statement
-Predict whether a customer will churn (leave the service) based on their usage and demographic data.
+Predict whether a customer will churn based on their usage and demographic data.
 The goal is to build and compare multiple machine learning models to identify the best approach for churn prediction.

 ## b.
 Dataset Description [1 mark]
 - **Source:** Customer Churn.csv